natecostello/van_two_point_oh/blog/2021-10-23-vantop-install/vantop-install.md

 see picks for dash removal
 turns out the 2021 is not the same as Gregoryx's brake light assembly, thus ordered a cable gland kit

+2021-10-24:
+Turns out fuse 18 on the driver side fuse box is now in use.
+Changed ACC power  to fuse 7.
+Mounted rear camera on brake light, and drilled assembly and routed thorugh it.
+Will add cable gland later.

+Fuse 7 location is actually dead.
+Switched to fuse 5.